raymondworkshop/raymondworkshop.github.io/_posts/2025-02-09-understanding-your-emotions.md

 abstract: "Understanding your emotions; And you can Control your life  ."
 ---

-#### All emotions are an important source of information about what's going on inside us
+#### All primary emotions are an important source of information about what's going on inside us

 - emotions **give purpose**, **priority, and focus** to our thinking
     - a subjective experience in our conscious minds